pnnl/neuromancer/examples/graph_timesteppers/README.md

 model = GraphTimestepper(num_nodes)
 ```

 The class is composed of 4 optional neural network modules that operate in sequence: preprocessor, encoder, processor, and decoder.
 The preprocessor is equivalent to including a previous component, the encoder is a one-time call that transforms the data from the preprocessor into the latent space in which the processor operates on it.
-Output data from the processor can loop back into the processor for multi-step temporal predictions.
+Output data from the processor can loop back into the processor for multi-step temporal predictions (determined by the number of timesteps in input Yf).
 Finally the decoder transforms each output of the processor into the output space.

 ### Optional init parameters:
 - preprocessor: Module that acts on input before everything else.